dongdongdong0/Data-Pipeline-for-Bike-sharing-system-/README.md

 ### **Project Overview**
-We built a robust data pipeline utilizing **Apache Airflow**, **Apache Kafka**, and other tools to handle large volumes of real-time streaming data.
+We built a robust data pipeline utilizing **Apache Airflow**, **Apache Kafka**, **Docker**, **AWS S3**, and other tools to handle large volumes of real-time streaming data.
 The pipeline is designed to perform API calls every 10 minutes, ensuring continuous data collection and providing up-to-date information on bike availability.

 The collected data is preprocessed for analysis and visualization, then integrated into a dashboard web application.
 This interactive interface allows users to explore and interact with data, visualized through dynamic plots showing bike availability at 10-minute intervals.
 These visualizations provide critical insights into usage trends, demand fluctuations, and operational efficiency.